Are you here?

 Almost none of the best things this year happened because I planned them.
-The most life-altering events came along uninvited, and that’s a good thing.
-My favorite accomplishments and biggest milestones of this year were totally unplanned.
+My favorite accomplishments and biggest milestones caught me by surprise.
 I just did things because I wanted to do them, and the outcome always exceeded my expectations.
 Why?
 Because I had no expectations.

 2017: Expect nothing, just be kind.